spwhitton/git-remote-gcrypt/README.rst

 Description
 ===========

-Remote helper programs are invoked by git to handle network transport.
-This helper handles `gcrypt::` URLs that will access a remote repository encrypted with GPG, using our custom format.
+git-remote-gcrypt is a git remote helper to push and pull from repositories encrypted with GnuPG, using a custom format.
+This remote helper handles URIs prefixed with `gcrypt::`.

-Supported locations are `local`, `rsync://` and `sftp://`, where the repository is stored as a set of files, or instead any `<giturl>` where gcrypt will store the same representation in a git repository, bridged over arbitrary git transport.
+Supported backends are `local`, `rsync://` and `sftp://`, where the repository is stored as a set of files, or instead any `<giturl>` where gcrypt will store the same representation in a git repository, bridged over arbitrary git transport.
+See "Performance" below for backends comparison.

 The aim is to provide confidential, authenticated git storage and collaboration using typical untrusted file hosts or services.